otienodiana/14_MOBILE_DEVS/README.md

 # 14_MOBILE_DEVS
 It was developed by Engineer Micah,Teta and Diana on 20th January 2024 14_MOBILE_DEVS  website developement commenced 2 years back after recognising the challenge that pregnant mothers experienced in getting relevant information during gestation period.
+However the novel transitioned into expectant women especially in the villages did not have access to the internet thus were unable to reach our website.

 Our app consist of a platform to help pregnant mothers navigate their pregnancies... which can be a difficult time.
 The platform will hold everything the may need.
 It will aslo help keep track of some statistics the mother may need throught out her pregnancy.